Advertisment

 Overall, as you approach menopause, your body experiences a number of hormonal changes that are all connected to the fact that your body is running out of eggs.
 You could also be going through other changes and pressures at that period in your life, which might add to your symptoms.
 Although your Estrogen and Testosterone decrease and your FSH increases, other factors, such as increased job responsibilities, children moving out of the house, a parent's illness, and others, may be enhancing the symptoms you are experiencing.

-What is perimenopause menopause menopause effect
+menopause What is perimenopause menopause effect

 Advertisment